manchewwww/web-crypto/README.md

 To run the application:

-1. Navigate to webcrypto package and start WebCryptoApplication
+1. Navigate to webcrypto package and start BackendApplication

 2. Navigate to frontend package and start the project using `npm`: